Superalgos/Superalgos/docs/pages/suite/suite-trading-system-hierarchy.md

 **{{site.data.trading_system.strategy}}**

-The concept of describing strategies in phases is fundamental to the methodical aspect of the trading system, as it provides a framework to run every strategy with the exact same logic, which contributes to developing scalable trading systems that may grow to any number of strategies.
+The concept of describing strategies in phases is fundamental to the methodical aspect of the trading system, as it provides a framework to run every strategy with the same logic, which contributes to developing scalable trading systems that may grow to any number of strategies.

 The definition of strategy points to the concept of *a trade*.
-A trade is the process that exchanges the base asset for the quoted asset and that—after some time, as the trade develops and targets are hit—exchanges back the quoted asset for the base asset.
+A trade is a process that exchanges the base asset for the quoted asset and that—after some time, as the trade develops and targets are hit—exchanges back the quoted asset for the base asset.
 The first and foremost rule of a trade is to preserve capital and its main goal is to increase it.